harrygfox/training/website-in-a-day/README.md

-# Build a Responsive Website in a Day
+# Build Your Responsive Website in a Day

 Learn the tools you need to build and maintain a website that works on any device.